Paston Way: Description of the route

 Starting at the southeastern end, the path begins at the Parish Church of St Nicholas in the town of North Walsham.
 This is also the path's conjunction with the Weavers' Way.
 Leaving the church the route heads northwards along the old Mundesley road out of the town.
-On the outskirts of the town the path follows the track bed of the disused Norfolk and Suffolk Joint Railway Company which linked North Walsham to Cromer.
+On the outskirts of the town the path follows the track bed of the disused Norfolk and Suffolk Joint Railway Company, which linked North Walsham to Cromer.
 The path crosses the North Walsham and Dilham Canal at Swafield.
 Knapton Cutting, as this part of the trail is known, is also a nature and Butterfly reserve.
 This section is an area of wild flowers, brambles, scrub and undisturbed grassy banks, which make it an ideal habitat for butterflies.
 Nineteen different species have been recorded.
-Another couple of miles through quiet lanes brings the path to Knapton.
-Knapton Parish church is called St Peters and Paul's and marks the end of the first section of the route.
+The path then heads to Knapton Parish church in Knapton.
+This church, St Peters and Paul's, marks the end of the first section of the route.

-Section 2

-It is worth a visit to see the roof inside Knapton Church with its ornate Double hammer beam roof.

 From Knapton the path heads south east across several open fields towards the village of Edingthorpe.
 The approach to the village is up a gently sloping farm track towards Edingthorpe Parish church which is called All Saints.

-Section 3

 The 'way' continues on from All Saints northwest towards the coast and the village of Bacton.
-A little way along this section a detour can be made at church farm.
-Take the path north to Paston.
-Visit the parish church of St Margaret's. inside can be seen the impressive Paston Monuments to the family that gave the trail its name.
-Retrace your footsteps to church farm and then continue on down the winding lane to Bacton Church.